Dasharo/docs/docs/variants/protectli_vp46xx/firmware-update.md

 flashed as described in [Initial Deployment](initial-deployment.md).

-If the current version of the firmware on the device is v1.0.18 and it should be updated to v1.0.19, only the `WP_RO` and `RW_SECTION_A` should be flashed.
+If the current version of the firmware on the device is v1.0.18 and it should be updated to v1.0.19 or v1.1.0, only the `WP_RO` and `RW_SECTION_A` should be flashed.
 To do this the following command should be used:

 ```bash
 flashrom -p internal -w protectli_vault_cml_v1.0.19.rom --fmap -i WP_RO -i RW_SECTION_A